Will Smith Preview, Player Props: Dodgers vs. Giants

 Will Smith At The Plate

-- Among qualifying batters, he ranks 80th in batting average, while his on-base percentage ranks 29th and he is 78th in slugging.
+- Among qualifying hitters, he ranks 73rd in batting average, while his on-base percentage ranks 28th and he is 73rd in slugging.

-- In 14.6% of his games this season, he has gone deep, and 3.3% of his trips to the dish.
+- In 15.3% of his games this season, he has hit a long ball, and 3.5% of his trips to the plate.

-- Smith has an RBI in 52 of 123 games this year, with multiple RBI in 17 of them.
-He has also driven in three or more of his team's runs in four contests.
+- Smith has driven in a run in 53 games this season (42.7%), including 18 games with more than one RBI (14.5%).
+He has also driven home three or more of his team's runs in four contests.

-- He has scored in 52.0% of his games this season, with more than one run scored in 8.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.